MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/collateral-tutorials/app-center.md

 ### For Blackberry

-* To build the BlackBerry version, you must have the BlackBerry Eclipse IDE (or Eclipse with the BlackBerry Java™ plug-in) with the BlackBerry SDK 6.0.
+* To build the BlackBerry version, you must have the BlackBerry Eclipse IDE (or Eclipse with the BlackBerry Java plug-in) with the BlackBerry SDK 6.0.
 The application also runs on BlackBerry OS 7 when compiled with BlackBerry SDK 6.0.

 A BlackBerry project is provided in: **install_dir/ApplicationCenter/installer/IBMAppCenterBlackBerry6**